diogo-arista/clab-ul-exercises/README.md

 https://www.arista.com/en/products/eos

-## Arista cEOS-lab (Containerized EOS) is a containerized version of Arista EOS, designed for virtualized network labs, testing, and automation development.
+## Arista cEOS-lab (Containerized EOS)
+cEOS-lab is a containerized version of Arista EOS, designed for virtualized network labs, testing, and automation development.
 Instead of running EOS on dedicated hardware, cEOS-lab runs as a lightweight container, making it ideal for:
 Network Emulation: Deploy Arista EOS instances in Containerlab, Docker, or Kubernetes.
 CI/CD & DevOps Integration: Allows automated testing and validation of network configurations.
 SDN and Network Automation: Provides an API-driven, programmable network platform for SDN research and development.